Moogsoft/node-moog/README.md

 [![NPM](https://nodei.co/npm/node-moog.png?downloads=true)](https://nodei.co/npm/node-moog/)

-Allows connecting to the Incident.MOOG REST LAM and sending events.
+Allows connecting to the MOOG AIOps REST LAM and sending events to be used by the algorithmic processing functions of the product.

 - Provides a formatted event object with reasonable defaults
 - Provides for passing the shared secret